 From joining a fraternity as a freshman and quickly making strong friendships, Sanders says UK helped him grow as a student and a person.
 “What I learned throughout my studies at UK carries over into my daily actions within the Raptors’ organization.
 I’m so very grateful to the university for the opportunities it afforded me.”

-There are several other UK connections for Sanders with the Raptors and these NBA Finals.
+There are several other UK connections for Sanders with the Raptors.

 One is Jamaal Magloire, who played for the Wildcats from 1996 through 2000, including being a prolific shot blocker and member of the 1998 NCAA Championship team.
 Magloire serves as a basketball development consultant and community ambassador for the Toronto ballclub.